nlepage/go-wasm-http-talk/slides.md

 Notes:
 - First, let's have a quick look at how it is possible to respond to an HTTP request from a service worker.
 - When a service worker intercepts an HTTP request, it receives a `FetchEvent`.
-- The `FetchEvent` contains a `Request` object which holds all the information we need about the request (URL, method, headers), and also the body contents if any.
+- The `FetchEvent` contains a `Request` object which holds all the information we need about the request (method, headers), and also the body contents if any.
 - The `FetchEvent` also has a `respondWith()` method, which accepts one parameter of type `Response` or `Promise` for a `Response`.
 - So, by reading the `Request` object and building a `Response` object to give to `respondWith()`, we are able to respond to an HTTP request from a ServiceWorker.
 - However, what we want to do is delegate this task to a Go WebAssembly binary.